petarturukalo/micro-guitar-tuner/test/README.md

 section in the top-level README for more info).

-The xtics are spaced at 100 Hz: to see more accurately the frequency of a peak, open the svg plot file in a browser and then left click the mouse to bring up the coordinate that the cursor is currently over, as in the following image.
+The xtics are spaced at 100 Hz: to see more accurately the frequency of a peak, open the svg plot file in a web browser and then left click the mouse to bring up the coordinate that the cursor is currently over, as in the following image.

 ![G3 with coordinate](../.images/G3-with-coord.png)